PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.3: Input- and through-port sizes are compiled

-For any given routine, input and through ports must have sizes that only depend on local inputs and variables.After each port is compiled, `bartiq` checks if this port is connected to others in the program.
+For any given routine, input and through ports must have sizes that only depend on local inputs and variables.
+After each port is compiled, `bartiq` checks if this port is connected to others in the program.
 If so, a corresponding entry in parameter map is added.
-For instance, suppose that port `in_0` got compiled and has now size `N`.
+For instance suppose that port `in_0` got compiled and has now size `N`.
 If this port is connected to port `in_1` of child `a`, a parameter map for `a` will contain entry mapping `#in_1` to `N`.